-If you don't have time for styling, hats and scarves are another great option for hiding bangs.
+If you don't have time for styling, hats and scarves are other great options for hiding bangs.
 Just toss on a hat or tie on a silk scarf and you have a unique and easy solution.
-As a bonus, a hat can help keep you warm or protect your face from the sun, while a scarf will give you a head-turning bohemian look.
+As a bonus, a hat can help keep you warm or protect your face from the sun, while a scarf will give you a head-turning boho look.

 And if Worse Comes to Worst...

 You can always go back to the salon.
 Maybe it's the blunt cut of your bangs that's bothering you, and a stylist could help by softening it up.
 Or maybe you'll like the look better with face-framing layers.
 However, if you go back to your stylist, make sure you're clear in explaining your dilemma.
 Try bringing a picture or two to make sure they know what you want.
 Communication is key.
 After all, the last thing you want to do is to pay them to make things worse.

 No matter what you do, try not to fixate on the problem.
 It can be hard when your bangs are so front-and-center, but keep your chin up, put on your favorite outfit, and smile.
 Odds are, no one will even notice or suspect it isn't exactly the cut you wanted.
 Have a great day, and happy styling!

 angela on July 17, 2020:

 i cut my own bangs a few months ago and i loved them so so much. best decision i’d ever made tbh, but yesterday i asked my aunt to trim my bangs for me cus they were getting a little long and i couldn’t see and she took like a whole inch of and i cried all night. luckily my hair grows fast so hopefully it’ll be back to normal in a few weeks :(